When the talk is about affiliate marketing, one name’s renowned – Umer Qureshi of Guideblogging.com.

-- Build the community around in the form of a Facebook or Telegram group.
+- Build the community in the form of a Facebook or Telegram group.
 It helps you drive more traffic to your blog and make sales.
-Whenever any affiliate product announce the discounts, you can share the details to your Facebook group and send an email to your subscribers on the side.
+Whenever any affiliate product announces the discounts, you can share the details with your Facebook group and send an email to your subscribers on the side.

-I’m also doing the same, and I’m not depended on just organic traffic.
-I’ve built the space for my readers, where I can share anything related to blogging and affiliate marketing.
+I’m also doing the same, and I’m not dependent on just organic traffic.
+I’ve built a space for my readers to share anything related to blogging and affiliate marketing.

 So, try to build your blogging sphere. 😉

 #12.
 Would you allow someone to write on your blog or you leverage guest posting?

 Right now, I’m not accepting the guest post from others as I’m focused on creating more useful content on my own.
 I’m sure things will change in the future – I may write for others or allow others to write.